AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 `pref.proxy.block.ipv6`

-If enabled, AdGuard blocks all Internet connections through IPv6 when working in “Proxy with automatic setup” mode.
+If enabled, AdGuard blocks all Internet connections through IPv6 when working in "Proxy with automatic setup" mode.

 `pref.proxy.disable.reconfigure`